johnboyes/example-synthetic-monitor/README.md

 ([jump to this code snippet](https://github.com/johnboyes/example-synthetic-monitor/blob/a8ede4c99801170ffa22faf575854adf091d574a/example_synthetic_monitor.rb#L1-L3))

-Alternatively you can have individual spec files notify to an individual Slack channel or group:
+Alternatively you can have individual spec files notify an individual Slack channel or group:

 ```ruby
 spec_slack_pairs = {